-7.21 Proposals for all renewable energy developments should consider the environmental effects of the distribution lines between the development and the point of connection to the national Grid.
-Consideration should also be given to the environmental impact of access tracks where these are required to construct and maintain the proposed development.

-7.22 The RSPB will be consulted where development has the potential to impact significant populations of sensitive birds species or their habitats.

-7.23 Furthermore, England has no minimum separation distance in planning law or guidance, although noise limits suggest a minimum separation distance of 350 metres for a typical wind turbine.
+- 7.24 Proposals for all renewable energy developments should consider the environmental effects of the distribution lines between the development and the point of connection to the national Grid.
+Consideration should also be given to the environmental impact of access tracks where these are required to construct and maintain the proposed development. - 7.25 The RSPB will be consulted where development has the potential to impact significant populations of sensitive birds species or their habitats, and Friends of the Lake District will be consulted where renewable energy development has the potential to impact on high value landscapes. - 7.26 Furthermore, England has no minimum separation distance in planning law or guidance, although noise limits suggest a minimum separation distance of 350 metres for a typical wind turbine.
 The Government has rejected the idea of a separation distance for England and as such it is considered inappropriate for the Council to stipulate a minimum separation distance.
 Separation distances will therefore be considered on a site-by-site basis, taking account of topography, orientation and residential amenity.
-If during the timeframe of this plan this changes, decisions will be made in line with national planning policy.

-7.24 Applications for large wind farms with deployable capacity greater than 50MWe are not determined by the City Council; instead development consent must be gained from Secretary of State via submission to the Infrastructure Planning Commission.
+If during the timeframe of this plan this changes, decisions will be made in line with national planning policy. - 7.27 Applications for large wind farms with deployable capacity greater than 50MWe are not determined by the City Council; instead development consent must be gained from Secretary of State via submission to the Infrastructure Planning Commission.